-Nearly 25,000 email addresses and passwords allegedly from NIH, WHO and Gates Foundation are dumped online
+Nearly 25,000 email addresses and passwords allegedly from NIH, WHO, Gates Foundation and others are dumped online

 Potter said the alleged email addresses and passwords may have been purchased from vendors on the dark Web, a portion of the Internet that is not indexed by most search engines and where hacked information often is posted for sale.
 He said the WHO credentials appear to have come from a hack in 2016.

-SITE’s Katz said while material from old hacks does appear on the dark Web occasionally, “we have not yet found any rock-solid proof of that for this specific case.”
+Katz, of SITE, said that while material from old hacks does appear on the dark Web occasionally, “we have not yet found any rock-solid proof of that for this specific case.”

-References to the hacked information already are being deployed online to fuel disinformation, including erroneous posting linking HIV, the virus that causes AIDS, to the coronavirus.
+References to the hacked information already are being deployed online to fuel disinformation, including linking HIV, the virus that causes AIDS, to the coronavirus.

-Among the most prominent Telegram venues to share the information was the neo- Nazi channel “Terrorwave Refined,” a prominent recruiting and support channel for neo-Nazi groups such as Azov Battalion, The Base, and Nordic Resistance Movement.
+Among the most prominent Telegram venues to share the information was the neo-Nazi channel “Terrorwave Refined,” a prominent recruiting and support channel for neo-Nazi groups such as Azov Battalion, the Base and Nordic Resistance Movement.
 In the past four months, the number of users subscribed to Terrorwave Refined has increased by 30 percent, with the channel now hosting over 5,300 followers.

 A Twitter post with links to the data said, “Anons know what to do...make this go viral” — a likely reference to anonymous followers.